luo-yining/CFDBench/README.md

 - `tube`: Flow through a circular tube
 - `dam`: Flow over a dam
 - `cylinder`: Flow around a cylinder

+> The cylinder flow is separated into three files because the file size exceeds the upload limit.

 Each dataset includes 3 subsets, corresponding to changing BCs, domain geometries and physical properties.